Mass shooting rumor in Facebook Group shows private chats are not risk-free

 But the post sparked fear in the community, with some group members canceling their plans to attend, and shows the power of rumors in Facebook Groups, which are often private or closed to outsiders.
 Groups allow community members to quickly spread information, and possibly misinformation, to users who trust the word of their neighbors.

-These groups and other private features, rather than public feeds, are “the future” of social media, Facebook Inc Chief Executive Mark Zuckerberg said in April, revealing their importance to Facebook’s business model.
+These groups and other private features, rather than public feeds, are “the future” of social media, Facebook Inc (FB.O) Chief Executive Mark Zuckerberg said in April, revealing their importance to Facebook’s business model.

 The threat of misinformation spreading rapidly in Groups shows a potential vulnerability in a key part of the company’s growth strategy.
 It could push Facebook to invest in expensive human content monitoring at the risk of limiting the ability to post in real time, a central benefit of Groups and Facebook in general that has attracted millions of users to the platform.